 July is proper summer, flowers galore, lots of shapes, textures and colours to choose from, as well as seed pods, foliage and berries.
 A good month for a wedding!
 The tail end of July here in Cumbria sees those first few outside dahlias flowering too, …

-In June, there is lots more happening in the flower patch.
+By June, there is lots happening in the flower patch.
 Overwintered annuals are flowering, as are spring sown annuals.
-Sweet Peas, roses, love in a mist (Nigella) are all starting to flower.
-Here are some of the flowers around in June in Kirkby Stephen, …
+Hesperis, Scabious, Astrantia and Sweet William are all starting to flower.
+Here are a handful of the flowers around in June in Kirkby Stephen, Cumbria: To …

 Seeing as it’s the end of British Flowers Week, and that I have gathered a few more social media followers recently (thank you all!), I thought I would tell you a little bit about Clodhopper Blooms.
 What you probably know already, is that I’m based …